freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Each challenge should teach exactly one concept, and that concept should be apparent from the challenge's name.

-We can reinforce previously covered concepts through repetition and variations - for example, introducing h1 elements in one challenge, then h3 elements a few challenges later.
+We can reinforce previously covered concepts through repetition and variations, for example, introducing h1 elements in one challenge, then h3 elements a few challenges later.

 Our goal is to have thousands of 2-minute challenges.
 These can flow together and reiterate previously-covered concepts.